oskariorg/sample-application/README.md

 ]
 ```

+#### Oskari development mode

+Oskari development mode is useful when developing the Oskari framework.
+Since the framework doesn't contain an application by itself, the sample application can be used when developing new Oskari features.

+1. Clone `oskari-frontend` repository next to the application repository: `git clone https://github.com/oskariorg/oskari-frontend.git`
+2. Run `npm run dev-mode:enable` in the application repository.

+In this model, it's left to the developer to checkout the correct branches/versions of the `oskari-frontend` dependency.

 #### Oskari frontend contrib

 `oskari-frontend-contrib` repository contains unofficial bundles and applications for Oskari created by the Oskari community.